dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 *In the future, to migrate quizzes-tutor into a microservices architecture, this module may be turned into an event publisher, publishing events to all the other modules.
 In turn the other modules would have a specific partition of the original user module, relevant in that context, that would adapt to the changed brought by the events.*

 ### <span style="color:#0080ff">permission</span>
-This module handles permissions of access to all the
+This module handles permissions of access to all the logical business entities - Relevant questions like: Can a user view this course?
+Can a user view this tournament? ...

 ### <span style="color:#0080ff">backend modules</span>
 These submodules contains the server-side logic of their parent module.